Longner Hall

 The hall was built in the Tudor gothic style in 1803 on the site of an earlier house by architect John Nash for Robert Burton, who was High Sheriff of Shropshire for 1804–05.
 The Burton family had owned the land at Longner since mediaeval times.
-The gardens were landscaped at the same time by Humphrey Repton.
+The gardens were landscaped at the same time by Humphry Repton.
 The estate was inherited in 1841 by banker Robert Burton, head of the banking firm of Burton, Lloyd, Salt, How and Co (otherwise known as the Salop Bank) and Mayor of Shrewsbury for a period in 1835 and again in 1843–44.

 He commissioned the Shrewsbury architect Edward Haycock to alter and extend the house and outbuildings in 1838.